 NetWare routing software provides both host and router implementations of the Router Discovery Protocol.
 The mode of operation of the Router Discovery Protocol is determined by whether the IP Packet Forwarding parameter is enabled.
-If IP Packet Forwarding is enabled, the Router Discovery Protocol will send Router Advertisement messages.
-If IP Packet Forwarding is disabled, the Router Discovery Protocol will send Router Solicitation Messages. these messages are explained in the next section.
+If IP Packet Forwarding is enabled, the Router Discovery Protocol sends Router Advertisement messages.
+If IP Packet Forwarding is disabled, the Router Discovery Protocol sends Router Solicitation Messages.